ethereum/py-evm/docs/quickstart.rst

 ::

-  $ python -i -m evm.rpc.server -db /tmp/testnet.db
+  $ python -i -m trinity.rpc.server -db /tmp/testnet.db

 That will start a server listening on port 8080, with a LightChain syncing block headers on the Ropsten network.
 You can then use curl as described on the wikipage above to interact with it.